pxslip/db-studio/docs/extensions/migrations.md

 # Custom Migrations

-> Directus allows adding custom migration files that run whenever the `directus database migrate:*` commands are
+> DB Studio allows adding custom migration files that run whenever the `studio database migrate:*` commands are
 > executed.
 All migrations must reside in the `extensions/migrations` folder.

 ## File Name